Becoming the church where all God’s children belong (and know it)

 collaborative, intergenerational ministry for congregations in western Maine and eastern New Hampshire

-We are pleased to announce the first four churches to join our Church Cohort Program.
-Collectively, these churches form the Hope Cohort, and they will journey together through a year of collaborative programming and facilitate congregation-led projects to make their churches even more accessible, welcoming, and inviting for people of all ages.
+Since September 2025, these four churches– the Hope Cohort– have journeyed together through a year of collaborative programming and facilitated congregation-led projects to make their churches even more accessible, welcoming, and inviting for people of all ages.
 Each church will receive $15,000 in sub-grant funding to support their projects, as well as funds for clergy coaching and support for lay leaders designed to make sustainable change for the well-being of each church and their wider community.

 First Congregational Church of Eliot, ME